50 Experts Reveal the Best B2B Marketing Strategies in 2024

 Facebook lead ads

 Lead ads are one of the newer and least utilized ad formats on Facebook.
 They are especially valuable for those in the B2B space.
 The real advantage of using Facebook Lead Ads is the ability for potential leads to fill out a form within Facebook without having to click through to a lead generation form on an external website.
 Facebook will also pre-fill the users’ information (name, email, phone, etc.), so the amount of friction involved to complete the form is greatly reduced.
 I have seen clients reduce their cost per lead by as much as 300% without a drop in the quality of leads.
-In addition, Facebook’s platform allows companies to automatically import their leads directly into other CRM tools like Mailchimp, Zapier and Salesforce.
+In addition, Facebook’s platform allows companies to automatically import their leads directly into other CRM tools like Mailchimp, alternatives to Mailchimp, Zapier and Salesforce.

 Bottom line: With a mix of good ad copy and targeting, B2B companies can dramatically reduce their cost per lead while taking advantage of this still relatively new channel.